Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

     p2 = Pointer.address_of(a)
     print_pointer(p2)           # => 140726871503576
 ```
 This means that there is only one integer variable a, which has been modified in-place with the statement a = 2 .
-In contrast, the equivalent Python code, something like:
+In contrast, in equivalent Python code:

 ```python
 a = 1